-Have a look at ?TicketCreationStatusPlugin and ?TicketConditionalCreationStatusPlugin
+Have a look at ?TicketConditionalCreationStatusPlugin and ?TicketConditionalCreationStatusPlugin

 - I added a 'testing' state.
 A tester can close the ticket or reject it.
 I'd like the transition from testing to rejected to set the owner to the person that put the ticket in 'testing'.
-The ?AdvancedTicketWorkflowPlugin is close with set_owner_to_field, but we need something like set_field_to_owner. - I'd like to track the time a ticket is in each state, adding up 'disjoints' intervals in the same state.
+The :AdvancedTicketWorkflowPlugin is close with set owner to field, but we need something like set field to owner. - I'd like to track the time a ticket is in each state, adding up 'disjoints' intervals in the same state.